isabella232/journeys.en/help/using/datasource/dsexternal.md

 * headers: key/value pairs to be injected as headers in this call if required
 * body: describes the body of the call if the method is POST.
 We support a limited body structure, defined in the bodyParams (key/value pairs).
 The bodyType describes the format and encoding of the body in the call:
     * 'form': meaning that the content type will be application/x-www-form-urlencoded (charset UTF-8) and the key/value pairs will be serialized as is: key1=value1&amp;key2=value2&amp;...
-    * 'json': meaning that the content type will be application/json (charset UTF-8) and the key value pairs will be serialized as a json object as is: { "key1": "value1", "key2": "value2", ...}
+    * 'json': meaning that the content type will be application/json (charset UTF-8) and the key value pairs will be serialized as a json object as is: _{ "key1": "value1", "key2": "value2", ...}_

 The definition of the way the access token must be injected in the HTTP request of the action:

 * authorizationType: defines how the generated access token must be injected in the HTTP call for the action.
 The possible values are:
-    * bearer: indicates that the access token must be injected in the Authorization header, such as: `Authorization: Bearer &lt;access token>`
+    * bearer: indicates that the access token must be injected in the Authorization header, such as: _Authorization: Bearer &lt;access token>_
     * header: indicates that the access token must be injected as a header, the header name defined by the property tokenTarget.
-For instance, if the tokenTarget is myHeader, the access token will be injected as a header as: `myHeader: &lt;access token>
+For instance, if the tokenTarget is myHeader, the access token will be injected as a header as: _myHeader: &lt;access token>_
     * queryParam: indicates that the access token must be injected as a queryParam, the query param name defined by the property tokenTarget.
-For instance, if the tokenTarget is myQueryParam, the URL of the action call will be: `&lt;url>?myQueryParam=&lt;access token>
+For instance, if the tokenTarget is myQueryParam, the URL of the action call will be: _&lt;url>?myQueryParam=&lt;access token>_
 * tokenInResponse: indicates how to extract the access token from the authentication call.
 This property can be:
     * 'response': indicates that the HTTP response is the access token
     * a selector in a json (assuming that the response is a json, we don't support other formats such as XML).
-The format of this selector is `json://&lt;path to the access token property>`.
-For instance, if the response of the call is: `{ "access_token": "theToken", "timestamp": 12323445656 }, the tokenInResponse will be: `json: //access_token`
+The format of this selector is _json://&lt;path to the access token property>_.
+For instance, if the response of the call is: _{ "access_token": "theToken", "timestamp": 12323445656 }_, the tokenInResponse will be: _json: //access_token_

 The format of this authentication is: